 January 13, 2022 Update – Apparently frustrated with low-ballers and people looking to finance the car, the private seller just revised his ad indicating his bottom line price is $8,500.
 At that price, there appears to be a potential upside for someone to get this TR6 road ready before the spring top-down season begins.

 If someone offered you a vintage British sports car barn find in need of some work to make it roadworthy, would you take it?
-Apparently, the proposed recipient of this french blue over black 1975 Triumph TR6 currently listed here on Craigslist in Poughkeepsie, New York declined such an offer, so the third owner is now looking for someone who can appreciate this car and bring it back to roadworthy condition.
+Apparently, the proposed recipient of this french blue over black 1975 Triumph TR6 originally listed in January 2022 on Craigslist in Poughkeepsie, New York declined such an offer, so the third owner is now looking for someone who can appreciate this car and bring it back to roadworthy condition.

 Currently offered for $8,500 (the original ask was $10,000), comparing that price against the Hagerty Insurance Online Valuation Tool confirms the private seller has their TR6 priced between this guide’s #4 “Fair” (Daily Driver) estimate of $8,100 and its #3 “Good” appraisal of $14,800.
 Similarly, the Collector Car Market Review Online Tool reveals the seller’s ask falls between this guide’s #4 “Fair” estimate of $5,725 and its #3 “Good” appraisal of $11,350.